 There is history in the grounds, too, with the remains of an Episcopal house built in 1620, an C18th ice house, a Holy Well dedicated to Fethlimidh himself, and a motte and bailey.
 This was constructed by Walter de Lacey in 1211 as the Anglo-Normans pushed into Ireland, and then later dismantled by Cathal O’Reilly in 1224.

-I guess we’ll be returning another day to see everything we missed… when they’re open, but we’ll probably have to sit through the service first!
+I guess we’ll be returning another day to see everything we missed… when they’re open, that is, but we’ll probably have to sit through the service first!